DCMLab/standards/docs/source/workflow/workflow.rst

 In cases where ms3 detects an irregularity in a score, e.g. irregular measure lengths that don't add up, and you notice that the irregularity is musically warranted (for instance, it could be a cadenza), you can prevent that particular warning from being displayed again by adding it to an IGNORED_WARNINGS file.
-In other words, you go to your clone of the repository, open a new text file called ``ÌGNORED_WARNINGS`` (without file extension), and copy in the warning that you want to compress.
+In other words, you go to your clone of the repository and check if an ``IGNORED_WARNINGS`` file is already present.
+Otherwise, open a new text file called ``IGNORED_WARNINGS`` (without file extension).

+Copy the warning that you want to suppress.
 You can either be lazy and copy the whole log message:

 .. parsed-literal::